stsurya/Docker/IQs.md

 ---

 ## Explain how you would monitor container resource usage (CPU, memory) and handle cases where a container consumes excessive resources.

+## How would you enable secure communication between containers in different Docker networks?

+“To enable secure communication between containers in different Docker networks, I would:

+1. **Connect containers across networks:** Use `docker network connect` to attach a container to multiple networks, or use an overlay network in Docker Swarm to allow containers on different networks or hosts to communicate.

+2. **Secure the traffic:** Implement TLS/SSL between services to encrypt communication.
+Certificates can be managed via Docker Secrets to avoid exposing sensitive data.

+3. **Optional enhancement:** In a microservices setup, a service mesh like Istio or Linkerd can provide automatic mutual TLS (mTLS) for secure service-to-service communication.

+This ensures both connectivity and encryption between containers across networks.”

+## A containerized application is accessible internally but not from the host machine.
+How would you debug this networking issue?

+“To debug this issue, I would follow these steps:

+Check port mapping: Ensure the container port is correctly mapped to the host port using docker run -p <host_port>:<container_port>.

+Verify the container is running: Use docker ps to confirm the container is up and listening on the expected port.

+Test connectivity inside the container: Use docker exec -it <container> curl localhost:<port> to verify the service is responding internally.

+Test connectivity from the host: Try curl localhost:<host_port> or telnet localhost <host_port> to see if the host can reach the container.

+Check firewall or security settings: Ensure host firewall or security rules are not blocking the mapped port.

+Inspect network mode: If using custom networks, check if the container is on the correct Docker network and whether --network=host is required for host access.